 The Georgetown University Law Center 2021 Juris Doctor Orientation Program is presented by the Office of the Dean of Students (ODOS) and Office of Student Life (OSL).

-The 2020 J.D.
+The August 2021 J.D.
 Orientation program will introduce you to Georgetown Law, your classmates, the faculty, and the legal profession.
-Orientation Week includes registration and other mandatory section sessions, as well as several optional social events, public service projects, and faculty presentations.
+Orientation Week includes registration and several other mandatory sessions – including your first class in one of your Fall 2021 classes – as well as many optional social events and faculty presentations.

 We look forward to welcoming you as a new member of our community in August!

-Consistent with Georgetown Law's longstanding commitment to social justice and public service, we have arrange several public service projects for each section scheduled for Monday or Tuesday of Orientation Week.
-The projects involve activities such as working at a local food bank, visiting The Armed Forces Retirement Home (AFRH), and volunteering at the National Arboretum.
+As part of continued Orientation, we will arrange several public service projects for each section in the Spring.
+The projects will involve activities such as working at a local food bank, visiting The Armed Forces Retirement Home (AFRH), and volunteering at the National Arboretum.

-In addition to helping communities in need, these projects are a great opportunity to get to know some of your classmates before the first day of school.
+In addition to helping communities in need, these projects are a great opportunity to connect with some of your classmates.